worldbank/sdgatlas2018/INSTALL.md

 docker exec -it <container-id> bash
 ```

 5. install some system packages.
-From with the docker shell
+From with the docker shell (if pasting these as a block fails, try pasting one-by-one)

 ```
 apt-get update

 # for mogrify
 apt-get install imagemagick php-imagick -y

 # for proj4
 apt-get install libproj-dev proj-data proj-bin -y

 # for rgdal
 apt-get install libgdal-dev python-gdal gdal-bin -y

 # for pdftools
 apt-get install libpoppler-cpp-dev -y
 ```